If you like what Taylor is doing with RecPoker, meet the rest of the RECing Crew!

 In addition to helping out with the podcast, I’m a full-time actuary, full-time husband, full-time father of twins, and part-time poker player.
 I have a strong analytical background and love working with numbers, risk, and overall general strategic thinking.

 Before fully diving into poker, I used to play video games competitively (Madden mostly) when I was in high school and college.
 I’ve always been competing in some way my entire life and I have a very strong desire to improve in anything that interests me.
 This is what drove me to take my poker game seriously, even though I very much consider myself to be a recreational player.
 I was a break-even play playing low volume until mid-to-late 2018.
 I then decided I HAVE to start taking this seriously, I wanted to win.

 Should you be interested in working with me, let me start by explaining why I think I can help.
 I’ve taken the journey from someone who just knows the basics of the game, playing the occasional lowest buy in events at the casinos, home games with friends, or the micro-stakes online.
 I’ve taken the right steps to improve my game and moved up to mid-stakes online primarily, but when I have time to play live, occasionally play higher buy-in live events.
-As of writing this (mid-2020) I have an online win-rate of 14 BB/100 hands online (over 100k+ hands) and in 2019 had a >100% ROI in my online and live games (yes, poker is very high variance and this was some positive variance).
-I also was one of the 8 finalists for a $10k event staking deal through LearnProPoker in May 2020, and the inaugural RecPoker Player of the Year in 2019.
+My resume includes being a 4-time Player of the Year for RecPoker, a winning live and online player over the past 4 years, and a coach to some recreational players.
+I consider my strengths to be ICM and Game Theory, I also can communicate those concepts to those in simple terms to recreational players.